intuition-dev/INTUITION2/pug/readme.md

 ## mbake CLI
 ---

 You can use Grunt, Gulp, Prepros.IO or write a script in node.js to convert Pug to HTML.
-The later is most flexibile, I wrote a script to convert Pug to HTML, and I named that command mbakeWe will use *mbake* CLI to generate html from the Pug language:
+The later is most flexible, I wrote a script to convert Pug to HTML, and I named that command mbake.
+We will use *mbake* CLI to generate html from the Pug language:

 - [mbake CLI](http://www.npmjs.com/package/mbake)